BastiTee/akai-mpkmini-mkii-control/README.md

 --input-file resources/json-presets/Logic-RetroSynth+Juno.json
 ```

-Note that you are able to add up several input files in order for easier re-use.
+Notice that you are able to combine several input files for easier re-use.
+The configurations are applied in order, e.g., in this case [`Logic-Base.json`](resources/json-presets/Logic-Base.json) will be extended with the properties found in [`Logic-RetroSynth+Juno.json`](resources/json-presets/Logic-RetroSynth+Juno.json).

-## Sources
+## Resources

+The implementation is based upon the following resources:

 - <https://github.com/gljubojevic/akai-mpk-mini-editor>
 - <https://github.com/mungewell/mpd-utils>